 - 5. Demand that nuclear weapons not be used again by any actor, under any circumstances, what can only be assured by the prohibition and the subsequent transparent, verifiable, and irreversible elimination of all nuclear weapons. - 6.
 Reiterate that, although the Nuclear-Weapon-Free Zones do not constitute an end in themselves, they do represent a step towards general and complete disarmament under effective international control.
 Therefore, encourage the establishment of new nuclear-weapon-free zones by means of arrangements freely arrived at among States of the respective regions. - 7.
-Emphasize that the Nuclear-Weapon-Free Zones promote peace and stability at the regional and international levels by prohibiting the possession, acquisition, development, testing, manufacturing, production, stockpiling, deployment, and use of nuclear weapons; and reaffirm the supremacy of verifiable, irreversible, transparent and complete nuclear disarmament; and reiterate that the only guarantee against the use or threat of use of nuclear weapons is their total elimination. - 8.
-Reaffirm that the unequivocal and legally binding negative security assurances to the States belonging to Nuclear-Weapon-Free Zones against the use and threat of use of nuclear weapons are a fundamental element for the regime of non-proliferation of nuclear weapons and constitute a legitimate interest of the international community. - 9.
-Call on the four States Parties to the Protocols I and II to the Treaty of Tlatelolco that issued interpretative declarations contrary to the letter and spirit of the Treaty and to international law, to continue examining them together with OPANAL aiming at revising or eliminating them in order to provide full and unequivocal negative security assurances to the States of the Nuclear-Weapon-Free Zone in Latin America and the Caribbean, and to respect the militarily denuclearized character of the region. - 10.
+Emphasize that the Nuclear-Weapon-Free Zones promote peace and stability at the regional and international levels by prohibiting the possession, acquisition, development, testing, manufacturing, production, stockpiling, deployment, and use of nuclear weapons; and reaffirm the priority of verifiable, irreversible, transparent and complete nuclear disarmament; and reiterate that the only guarantee against the use or threat of use of nuclear weapons is their total elimination. - 8.
+Reaffirm that the unequivocal and legally binding negative security assurances to the States belonging to Denuclearized Zones against the use and threat of use of nuclear weapons are a fundamental element for the nuclear non-proliferation regime and constitute a legitimate interest of the international community. - 9.
+Call once again on the four States Parties to the Protocols I and II to the Treaty of Tlatelolco that issued interpretative declarations contrary to the letter and spirit of the Treaty2 and to international law, to continue examining them together with OPANAL aiming at revising or eliminating them in order to provide full and unequivocal negative security assurances to the States of the Nuclear-Weapon-Free Zone in Latin America and the Caribbean, and to respect the militarily denuclearized character of the region. - 10.
 Reiterate their commitment to continue to promote the dialogue and cooperation among Nuclear-Weapon-Free Zones, including Mongolia.
-Encourage the early convening of the Fourth Conference of States Parties and Signatories to Treaties that establish Nuclear-Weapon-Free Zones and Mongolia and commit to contributing to its successful outcome.
+Encourage the early convening of the Fourth

-&lt;sup>1 France, Russia, United States and United Kingdom.
+2 France, Russia, United States and United Kingdom.